 To learn more about how to talk to your employees about pay equity you can watch the full recording of “How to Talk to Your Employees about Pay Equity” with Kate Woodward and Tanya Casey.

-You can register for our next episode or watch all past episodes here.
+You can register for our next webinar here.